Benito Natividad: Philippine–American War

-He remained together with some officers and 50 riflemen who, together, with the 20 men in Bangued and a few others scattered in neighboring towns – less than a company in all — made up the only armed “insurgent force that guarded the whole Ilocos region at that time."
-Aside from safeguarding territories, that small number also had to deal with the guarding of 4,000 Spanish prisoners (including one general) and 25 American prisoners of war scattered in those towns.
-Despite their huge number that could overpower Gen. Natividad's men, the prisoners did not even think to rise against the general because they were treated very well and deemed “El Cojo” not a man to fool with.
+He remained together with some officers and 50 riflemen who, together, with the 20 men in Bangued and a few others scattered in neighboring towns – less than a company in all — made up the only armed insurgent force that guarded the whole Ilocos region at that time.
+Aside from safeguarding territories, they also had to deal with the guarding of 4,000 Spanish prisoners (including one general) and 25 American prisoners of war scattered in those towns.
+Even if the large number of prisoners could overpower Natividad's men, they did not even think to rise against the general because they were treated very well and deemed El Cojo, a man not to fool with.

-After Tinio reassumed command of the Ilocos provinces three months later, Gen. Natividad decided to cast his lot with the Tinio Brigade and participated actively in its operations.
+After Tinio reassumed command of the Ilocos provinces three months later, Natividad decided to cast his lot with the Tinio Brigade and participated actively in its operations.
 In spite of his wounds, he refused to give himself up to the Americans.
 Dragging his right leg, Benito chose to remain with the Tinio Brigade when they took to the mountains to wage guerrilla warfare.

-Gen. Benito Natividad's bravery and persistence were described by fellow guerrilla, Juan Villamor:
+Natividad's bravery and persistence were described by fellow guerrilla, Juan Villamor:

-“This Filipino military chief held tenaciously to the ideal of the Filipino war notwithstanding his helplessness as a result of his wounds, one of which compelled him to drag his right leg, making it very difficult for him to climb the mountains, preferring instead to take his luck with the Brigade in its guerrilla operation, rather than surrender himself to the enemy as others had done."
+"This Filipino military chief held tenaciously to the ideal of the Filipino war notwithstanding his helplessness as a result of his wounds, one of which compelled him to drag his right leg, making it very difficult for him to climb the mountains, preferring instead to take his luck with the Brigade in its guerrilla operation, rather than surrender himself to the enemy as others had done."